Skip to main content

 Analyst Summary

-Both Covariant and Mobileye compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+Covariant and Mobileye are direct competitors in AI Robotics.
 Covariant builds an AI robotic picking and automation platform that enables warehouse and fulfillment robots to handle the enormous variety of product shapes, sizes, and packaging types encountered in real-world logistics operations.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.

-Mobileye carries a known valuation of $15B, while Covariant's valuation has not been publicly disclosed.
+Only Mobileye has a public valuation on record ($7.6B); Covariant's has not been disclosed.
 Covariant has raised $222M in disclosed funding.

 Covariant operates out of 🇺🇸 United States while Mobileye is based in 🇮🇱 Israel, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, Mobileye leads with a score of 92, reflecting stronger overall fundamentals across valuation, funding, and growth signals.
+On Awaira's 0-100 scale, Mobileye leads decisively at 92 compared to Covariant's 70.
+Under Pieter Abbeel and Amnon Shashua respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison